 Section 1002.395(8)(e), F.S., requires a participating private school receiving more than \$250,000 in Florida Tax Credit Scholarship funds during the fiscal year July 1 to June 30 to file an accountability report.
 This accountability report focuses on the use of the scholarship money and the financial procedures and controls in place at the school.
-The report, filed in the form of Agreed-Upon Procedures, is to be completed by an independent Certified Public Accountant (CPA) and submitted to the Scholarship Funding Organization (SFO).
+The report, filed in the form of Agreed-Upon Procedures, is to be completed by an independent Certified Public Accountant (CPA) and submitted to the Scholarship Funding Organization (SFO) that administers the majority of the school's scholarships.

-There were 553 private schools that received more than \$250,000 in Florida Tax Credit scholarship funds during the 2015-2016 school year.
-Of the 553 schools, 464 schools submitted a report with no material exceptions, 59 schools submitted a report with material exceptions of which 27 had submitted such reports in consecutive years.
-Schools that submitted reports with material exceptions for consecutive years were directed to create a corrective action plan.
-Twenty-nine schools submitted an incomplete report, and one school did not submit a report.
+There were 689 private schools that received more than \$250,000 in Florida Tax Credit scholarship funds during the 2016-2017 school year.
+Of the 689 schools, 95 schools submitted a report with no material exceptions, 166 schools submitted a report with material exceptions.
+Of the 166 schools with material exceptions, four already have corrective action plans from prior years.
+Schools that submitted reports with material exceptions were directed to create a corrective action plan.
+280 schools submitted an incomplete report, of which one school also has a material exception with a corrective action plan from prior years.
+Thirty-one schools did not submit a report.
+At the time of the filing of this report, Notices of Noncompliance are being drafted to all schools that did not comply with this requirement.